wso2/docs-mi/en/docs/reference/connectors/amazonsqs-connector/amazonsqs-inbound-endpoint-example.md

     - **accessKey** : The access key that corresponds to the secret key that you used to sign the request.
     - **destination** : URL of the Amazon SQS Queue from which you want to consume messages.

-## Exporting Integration Logic
+## Export integration logic
-In order to export the project, refer to the [build and export the carbon application]({{base_path}}/develop/deploy-artifacts/#build-and-export-the-carbon-application) guide.
+In order to export the project, refer to the [build and export the composite application]({{base_path}}/develop/deploy-artifacts/#build-and-export-the-carbon-application) guide.

 ## Deployment